wkolowski/Type-Theory-Wishlist/README.md

 | .(s (s n')), _, @Ess n' en', _ => Ess (add-Even n' m en' em)
 ```

 Above we see the same proof, but this time the arguments `n` and `m` are not implicit.
 This leads us to notice a new phenomenon that can occur during dependent pattern matching: if a value matches some pattern, this can provide information about what pattern is matched by this value's index.
-To mark the occurence of this phenomenon, we use **forced patterns** (which in Agda are called [inaccessible patterns](https://agda.readthedocs.io/en/v2.5.2/language/function-definitions.html#special-patterns)), which consist of a dot followed by an ordinary pattern (possibly in parentheses).
+To mark the occurrence of this phenomenon, we use **forced patterns** (which in Agda are called [inaccessible patterns](https://agda.readthedocs.io/en/v2.5.2/language/function-definitions.html#special-patterns)), which consist of a dot followed by an ordinary pattern (possibly in parentheses).

 In the above example we match on all four arguments.
 When `en` matches `Ez`, we know that `n` must be `z`.
 We mark this by setting the first pattern to be `.z`.
 Similarly, when `en` matches `@Ess n' en'` (we use the `@` syntax so that we can explicitly name the `n'`), we know that `n` must be `s (s n')` and we mark this by setting the first pattern to be `.(s (s n'))`.
 Note that for this to be interpreted as a forced pattern, the `s (s n')` must be put in parentheses.